Aviation Giant Confirms Upgrades To Aircraft Involved In Crashes

 “The fundamental priority at this point remains understanding exactly what went wrong during these two flights.
 Nevertheless, it is highly likely that Boeing, a company with a world-wide reputation for their aircraft, will face some tough questions in the weeks and months to come.

 “Every effort must now be made to ensure that the many families affected by the two recent tragedies involving this aircraft get the answers they deserve about what happened and what is being done to prevent similar tragedies happening again.”
-Clive Garner - Partner
+Clive Garner - Consultant

 Irwin Mitchell’s Aviation law team has previously represented the families of passengers and crew killed following numerous aviation accidents around the world including: